- Contract Packaging

 “But it’s far more than that” Moreno adds.
 “There are at least five other elements that will be improved.”
 Those are data entry enhancements error reduction less manpower faster counts and higher confidence in the numbers.

 “Receiving and stocking is the heart of the operation” says Moreno.
-“If the data gets screwed up there then no matter how good or sophisticated your WMS is it’s still going to be garbage in garbage out.
+“If it gets screwed up there then no matter how good or sophisticated your WMS is it’s still going to be garbage in garbage out.
 RFID will establish for us a higher level of confidence in those operations.”

 Admittedly not all items will be tagged but the RFID assist will be welcome in this area.

-“There’s a likelihood that some orders will have all tagged items” says Moreno “and those orders can be confirmed 100-percent automatically by the system.”
-In a best-case scenario with RFID Moreno believes CCI can reduce checking time by 50%.
+“There’s a high likelihood that some orders will have all tagged items” says Moreno “and those orders can be confirmed 100-percent automatically by the system.”
+In a best-case scenario with RFID Moreno believes they can reduce checking time by 50%.